awsdocs/amazon-s3-userguide/doc_source/replication-config-for-kms-objects.md

-# Replicating objects created with server\-side encryption \(SSE\) using AWS KMS CMKs<a name="replication-config-for-kms-objects"></a>
+# Replicating objects created with server\-side encryption \(SSE\) using KMS keys<a name="replication-config-for-kms-objects"></a>

-By default, Amazon S3 doesn't replicate objects that are stored at rest using server\-side encryption with customer master keys \(CMKs\) stored in AWS KMS\.
+By default, Amazon S3 doesn't replicate objects that are stored at rest using server\-side encryption with customer managed keys stored in AWS KMS\.
 This section explains additional configuration that you add to direct Amazon S3 to replicate these objects\.

 **Note**
 You can use a multi\-Region key in Amazon S3\.
-Multi\-Region keys will work as customer master keys \(CMKs\) work today, but they will not use the multi\-Region features of the key\.
+Multi\-Region keys will work as AWS KMS keys work today, but they will not use the multi\-Region features of the key\.
 For more information, see [Using multi\-Region keys](https://docs.aws.amazon.com/kms/latest/developerguide/multi-region-keys-overview.html) in *AWS Key Management Service Developer Guide*\.

 For an example with step\-by\-step instructions, see [Replicating encrypted objects](replication-walkthrough-4.md)\.
 For information about creating a replication configuration, see [Replicating objects](replication.md)\.